PatelFamily21/Employee-Tracking-System/README.md

 #### How to Contribute:
 - Fork the repository, create a branch, and make your changes.
 - Submit a pull request with a clear description of the changes.

+Feel free to explore and contribute to the development of the Employee Tracking System!